 The upfront costs of building your own home can be higher than buying an existing home, but it can be easier to make back your investment.
 If you decide to sell your home later on, you can make more significant profits on a self-build.
 This is because a newer home is often more appealing than an older property to a lot of potential buyers.
 Another bonus that is appealing to buyers, a new home usually needs fewer repairs and less maintenance, which will save you both time and money.
 You also have a warranty with a new home, so even if something does go wrong, you should still be covered, which you wouldn’t be if you bought an existing home.

-Money and build features aside, building your own home can also lead to a higher level of satisfaction that you won’t get if you buy yourself an existing home.
-There is a real feeling of emotional connection to living in a home that you designed and created yourself.
-Everything smells new, and nobody has ever set foot in your house before you do.
+Beyond this, when you build your own home, everything smells new, and nobody has ever set foot in your house before you do.
 The home is your creation that completely matches your style, needs, and personality and is something that you created from scratch.

 Risks Of Building A Home